Conduct searches in Affinity to quickly find the person, organization, opportunity, or list that you're looking for.

 - Affinity will now show your recent search history for quicker access to previously visited profiles or lists.

-- As soon as you start typing, you'll notice the Top matches section appear, followed by other groupings such as Organizations, People, Opportunities, and Lists.
+- As soon as you start typing, you'll notice the Top matches section appear, followed by other groupings such as Organizations, People, Opportunities, Lists, and Notes.

 - To narrow your search to a specific type of entity or list, you can click on the following filters: